The Bulldog Lab mix is a cross between the popular Labrador Retriever and the English Bulldog.

 Since we cannot pinpoint exactly how he came to be, let’s take a look at the histories of purebred parents.

-Hailing from England, the Bulldog is believed to have been bred for bull baiting in the 13th Century.
+Hailing from England, many believe the Bulldog was bred for bull baiting in the 13th Century.

-The cruel practice of bull baiting was considered a sport during this time, and audiences would bet on packs of Bulldogs as they went head-to-head with an angry bull.
+The cruel practice of bull baiting was considered a sport during this time.
+Audiences would bet on packs of Bulldogs as they went head-to-head with an angry bull.

 Once bull baiting was banned in 1835, the Bulldog became a useless pawn to gamblers and dog-fighters, and thus faced extinction.

-Luckily for the breed, there were those who felt he would make a better lover than a fighter and worked to convert the Bulldog from his bull baiting ways to an adoring family companion.
+Luckily for the breed, there were those who felt he would make a better lover than a fighter.
+These people worked to convert the Bulldog from his bull baiting ways to an adoring family companion.

 By 1886, the Bulldog was recognized by the American Kennel Club (AKC).